 Appearance of the Ruby-throated Hummingbird

-Blade-like wings connect to the body only at the shoulder, allowing the wings of the Ruby-throated Hummingbird to rotate almost 180°.
-This functionality allows for a wide range of mobility in flight, especially during migration of the Ruby-throated Hummingbird.
+Like all hummingbirds, the Ruby-throat’s blade-like wings connect to the body only at the shoulder, a feature that other birds don’t have.
+This unique design allows the wings of the hummingbirds to rotate almost 180°.
+This functionality creates a wide range of mobility in flight, including the ability to hover and fly backwards.

 Geography of the Ruby-throated Hummingbird